Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience in Wireless Networks

-Different applications have different requirements, some of which reflect the particular nature of wireless communications.
-For instance, machines in an industrial process have a survival time (time without receiving new data) of two or three cycle times (update interval of data) before which it would stop and move to a safe position.
-The resilient-by-design concept can differentiate among the requirements of different applications through the service level agreements (SLA), which define the priority, quality, and responsibility associated with the provided service.
-Under normal operating condition, the network efficiency can be optimized by allocating resources to applications as needed instead of supporting a generic reliability or latency target.
+Under normal operating condition, the network efficiency can be optimized by allocating resources to applications based on the SLAs instead of supporting a generic reliability or latency target, as in the case of current URLLC service class.
 SLAs can also ensure the continuity of service by defining staggered service levels, and allowing prioritizing certain applications over others during disruption situations where network resources are constrained.
+As an example, an operator may commit to provide a certain level of service under normal operating conditions, while providing reduced service levels under different disruption situations.